lilygoose89/startupchiangmai/_posts/2019-03-20-co-more-chiang-mais-collaborative-spaces.md

 Once the premises for her Mexican-fusion joint, restauranteur and cookbook author Yaowadee Chookong moved her original business in favor of setting up Chiang Mai's first shared kitchen space.
 A joint venture with other local chefs, the venue provides members with a full restaurant kitchen, accessed according to a shared timetable.

-For budding restauranteurs, the co-kitchen is the perfect way to start testing recipes and hosting weekly chef's tables without committing to a full-time lease and playing hardball with greedy
+For budding restauranteurs, the co-kitchen is the perfect way to start testing recipes and hosting weekly chef's tables without committing to a full-time lease and playing hardball with rapacious landlords.

 * Location: [Thapae Rd, Tambon Chang Moi, Amphoe Mueang Chiang Mai, Chang Wat Chiang Mai 50300](https://goo.gl/maps/26R8o49vAHD2){: target="_blank"}&nbsp;(in the same courtyard as Tha Pae East and&nbsp;
 * Website: [facebook.com/thapaecokitchenspace](https://www.facebook.com/pg/thapaecokitchenspace/){: target="_blank"}